Chapter 73

 Chapter Explanation

 One who is courageous in rashness and the desire to prevail kills others.
 One who is courageous in not-daring, abiding in softness and lowliness, gives life to others.
-Of these two, one benefits people and the other harms people — this much people can know.
-But what Heaven abhors — the courageous who kill — who knows the reason for it?
-Even the Sage treats courage and daring as something difficult.
+Of these two, one benefits people and the other harms them — this much people can know.
+But what Heaven finds hateful — the courageous who kill — who truly knows the reason?
+Even the Sage regards courage and daring with care.

 The Dao of Heaven does not contend with people, yet it excels at overcoming.
 It does not speak, yet there is a response that follows naturally.
-It does not need to summon, for things come of their own accord.
+It does not summon, yet things come of their own accord.
 Though exceedingly unhurried, it excels at planning.
-The net of Heaven is vast and immense; though its mesh is exceedingly wide, nothing is ever lost.
+The net of Heaven is vast and immense; though its mesh is exceedingly wide, nothing slips through.

 Discourse